MilicaMisk/data_science_portfolio/Docker_notes/Docker_intro.md

 # Docker intro

-is a popular containerization platform that allows you to package, distribute, and run applications and their dependencies in lightweight containers.
+Docker is a popular containerization platform that allows you to package, distribute, and run applications and their dependencies in lightweight containers.
 Containers are portable, efficient, and provide a consistent environment for your applications across different environments.
 Let's get started with the basics of Docker:

 **1. Installation**: